Indictment

 If the investigating chamber decides to annul, it must specify whether the annulment relates to other acts or documents of the proceedings.

-During questioning at first appearance, the investigative judge indicates a foreseeable time frame for completion of the judicial investigation.
+During questioning at first appearance, the investigative judge indicates a foreseeable period of completion of criminal investigation.

 The judge may specify the time limit laid down by law: